seletskiy/zsh-zgen-compinit-tweak/README.md

 Can offer significant speedup while using oh-my-zsh/prezto with zgen.

-Should be loaded before any other pluguin.
+Should be loaded before any other plugin.

 Usage
 =====